Sito-Drive/Single-actuator-torque-control/README.md

 > For example, if the actuator decelerates significantly when the rotation direction is the same as the torque direction, increase the absolute value of the "frict_param_assist" parameter, otherwise decrease it; if the rotation direction is opposite to the torque direction, adjust "frict_param_resistance" in a similar way;

 4. After changing the parameters, close and restart the program (Pay attention to support the counterweight to prevent it from falling quickly)
-5. The counterweight will be turned to the horizontal direction for torque identification, and the theoretical torque value of the counterweight will be divided by the current value of the actuator to obtain the **"cur_tor_fastor"** parameter value.